-YDBF 2024 budget
+YDBF 2025 budget

 £000

+Income:

-inc ome: Free Will Offer 7 400
+Free Will Offer 7,548

-Offer 7,400

-Fees 650 1,002
+Fees 580

-Investment & rental income (net of costs)
+Investment & rental income (net of costs) 1,291

-Multiply, N Multiply, Mustard seed, Strategic capacity & 3rd party funded
+Multiply, Mustard seed, Strategic capacity & 3rd party fu nded 1,785

-Low incor Low income community funding (LICF)
+Low income community funding (LICF) 1,417

-Transition Transition funding (ends in 2025)
+Transition funding (ends in 2025) 85

-12,404

-Cos sts:
+12,706

+Costs:

-Cost of pr Cost of providing stipendiary ministers (stipend, pension,
+Cost of providing stipendiary ministers (stipend, pension,

-housing)- ing)- based on establishment posts
+housing)- based on establishment posts 8,877

-Multiply, N Multiply, Mustard seed, Strategic & 3rd party funded
+Multiply, Mustard seed, Strategic & 3rd party funded 1,952

-Pooled costs of supporting mission - new clergy 1,638
+Pooled costs of supporting mission - new ministry 1,663

-Pooled co d costs of supporting mission - general
+Pooled costs of supporting mission - general 3,283

-15,380
+15,774

-Less: budg Less: budgeted impact of vacancies during the year
+Less: budgeted impact of vacancies during the year (701)

-(557) 14,823
+15,073

-Excess of expenditure (2,419)
+Excess of expenditure over income (2,368)

+exceptional items 92

-Investmer nt gains on unrestricted funds 325
+Investment gains on unrestricted funds 200

-Excess of expenditure (2,094)
+Excess of expenditure over income and investment gains (2,076)

-This view of our budgeted income and expenditure shows that, even with further cost reductions, we plan on spending over. £2m more than the income we receive in our 2024 budget.
+This view of our budgeted income and expenditure shows that, even with further cost reductions, we plan on spending over £2m more than the income we receive in our 2025 budget.

 We have been running an operating deficit for a number of years.
 So far we have been able to use reserves to cover these shortfalls which have also been disguised in recent years by increases in the value of the investments that make up our reserves, sometimes close to year end just in time to improve the position reported in our formal accounts.

-This is before we consider the additional impact of the remaining reduction in national funding and so it does not change the fact that, on a straightforward comparison of income and expenditure, we are living beyond our means.
+It does not change the fact that, on a straightforward comparison of income and expenditure, we are living beyond our means.
 The shortfall in income is equivalent to c.
 30% of the Free Will Offer and Fees income streams (which are the only ones over which we, collectively, have some form of control).